Mortification in Catholic theology: Mortification in Catholic history

 Throughout the Old Testament, persons fast and wear sackcloth to appease God.
 Furthermore, the nazirites were persons who took special vows to, among other things, abstain from alcohol.

 In the New Testament, Saint John the Baptist is the most clear example of a person practising corporal mortification.
 According to Mark 1:6, "John was clothed with a garment of camel’s hair, and had a leather girdle about his loins, and he ate locusts and wild honey" (DRC).

 The rule of St. Augustine of Hippo says: "Subdue your flesh by fasting from meat and drink, so far as your health permits.
 But if anyone is not able to fast, at least let him take no food out of meal time, unless he is sick."
-(Citation?)

-St. Dominic Loricatus (995–1060) is said to have performed "One Hundred Years Penance" by chanting 20 psalters accompanied by 300,000 lashes over six days.
+St. Dominic Loricatus (995–1060) is said to have performed "one hundred years penance" by chanting 20 psalters accompanied by 300,000 lashes over six days.

-Later, Saint Francis of Assisi, who is said to have received the stigmata, painful wounds like those of Jesus Christ, is said to have asked pardon to his body, whom he called Brother Ass, for the severe self-afflicted penances he has done: vigils, fasts, frequent flagellations and the use of a hairshirt.
+Later, Saint Francis of Assisi, who is said to have received stigmata, painful wounds like those of Jesus Christ, is said to have asked pardon to his body, whom he called "Brother Ass", for the severe self-afflicted penances he has done: vigils, fasts, frequent flagellations and the use of a hairshirt.

-A Doctor of the Church, St. Catherine of Siena (died 1380), was a tertiary Dominican who lived at home rather than in a convent, and who practiced austerities which a prioress would probably not have permitted.
+A Doctor of the Church, St. Catherine of Siena (died 1380), was a Dominican tertiary who lived in the way of a consecrated virgin and practiced austerities which a prioress would probably not have permitted.
 She is notable for fasting and subsisting for long periods of time on nothing but the Blessed Sacrament.
 St. Catherine of Siena wore sackcloth and scourged herself three times daily in imitation of St. Dominic.

 In the sixteenth century, Saint Thomas More, the Lord Chancellor of England, wore a hairshirt, deliberately mortifying his body.
-He also used the 'discipline.'
+He also used the discipline.

 Saint Ignatius of Loyola while in Manresa in 1522 is known to have practiced severe mortifications.
-In the Litany prayers to Saint Ignatius he is praised as being “constant in the practice of corporal penance.”
+In the Litany prayers to Saint Ignatius he is praised as being "constant in the practice of corporal penance."
 He was in the habit of wearing a cord tied below the knee.